Banks lead UK's FTSE higher after Japanese stimulus boost

 terms of percentage gains.

-ratio rules set out by the Bank of England for the UK's banks --
+leverage ratio rules set out by the Bank of England for the UK's

-to their exposure to loans that could fall in value -- had not
+relative to their exposure to loans that could fall in value -

 Banking sources had expected lenders to have to meet the new